A Meta-embedding-based Ensemble Approach for ICD Coding Prediction: Experiments

-In this paper we use the well-known MIMIC-III database for empirically evaluating our approach.
-The dataset has electronic health records of 58,976 patients who stayed in the Intensive Care Unit (ICU) of Beth Israel Deaconess Medical Centre from 2001 to 2012~\cite{mimiciii}.
-This includes information such as demographics, vital sign measurements, laboratory test results, procedures, medications, caregiver notes and imaging reports.
-For our purposes, we remove admissions that are not associated with a discharge summary.
-Also, we remove admissions that have no information on admission, laboratory result data, prescriptions, and as we require at least some monitoring of the patients health during their stay.
-The total number of unique admissions after filtering is $44,765$.
-A discharge summary is considered very useful to understand what happened during an admission as it includes but is not limited to information about the history of illness, past medical history, medication, allergies, family and social history, physical exam at the point of admission, lab result summary, procedures, discharge condition and status as well as discharge medication, follow-up plans, final diagnosis and other discharge instructions.
-In terms of preprocessing the summaries, we removed symbols and numbers not associated to a text.
-In this work, our aim is to predict the ICD code classification for each of the admissions we are considering.
-Even though the MIMIC-III dataset includes ICD-9 mappings, we manually map those to the new ICD-10 codes and get the top 32, similarly to~\cite{xu2019multimodal}.
-Also, for completeness we experiment with the top 50 ICD-9 codes as in previous studies.
+In this paper we used the well-known MIMIC-III database for empirically evaluating our approach.
+The dataset contained electronic health records of 58,976 patients who stayed in the Intensive Care Unit (ICU) of Beth Israel Deaconess Medical Centre from 2001 to 2012~\cite{mimiciii}.
+This included information such as demographics, vital sign measurements, laboratory test results, procedures, medications, caregiver notes and imaging reports.
+For our purpose, we removed admissions that were not associated with a discharge summary.
+Also, we removed patient admissions that did not have information on the admission itself (i.e. length of stay), laboratory results and prescriptions, as we required at least some monitoring of the patients health during their stay.
+The total number of unique admissions after filtering was $44,765$.
+In this work, our aim was to predict the ICD code classification for each of the admissions we were considering.
+Even though the MIMIC-III dataset included ICD-9 mappings, we manually mapped those to the new ICD-10 codes and focused on predicting only the top 32, similarly to~\cite{xu2019multimodal}.
+Also, for completeness we experimented with the top 50 ICD-9 codes as in previous studies.
+A discharge summary was considered very useful for understanding what happened during an admission as it included but was not limited to information about the history of illness, past medical history, medication, allergies, family and social history, physical exam at the point of admission, lab result summary, procedures, discharge condition and status as well as discharge medication, follow-up plans, final diagnosis and other discharge instructions.
+In terms of preprocessing the summaries, we removed symbols and numbers not associated with a text.
 Table.~\ref{datasplit} contains the number of samples present within the training, development and test set for experimentation purposes.

-\subsection{Experimental settings}
+\subsection{Experimental Settings}

-Experiments based on both structured and unstructured data are carried out with the top 32 ICD-10 codes and top 50 ICD-codes in order to align with benchmarks in the literature.
+Experiments based on both structured and unstructured data were carried out with the top 32 ICD-10 codes and top 50 ICD-codes in order to align with benchmarks in the literature.